-Element name or NULL for any
+element Element name or NULL for any

-attr

-Attribute name, or NULL for none

-value

-Attribute value, or NULL for any
+$\textbf{attr} \qquad \textbf{Attribute name, or } \texttt{NULL} \textbf{ for none}$ value Attribute value, or NULL for any descend Descend into tree - MXML\DESCEND, MXML NO DESCEND.
+OF MXML DESCEND FIRST

-descend

-Descend into tree - MXML\DESCEND,

-MXML\NO\DESCEND, or MXML\DESCEND\FIRST

-Element node or NULL
+Flement node or NULL.

 The search is constrained by the name, attribute name, and value; any NULL names or values are treated as wildcards, so different kinds of searches can be implemented by looking for all elements of a given name or all elements with a specific attribute.
-The descend argument determines whether the search descends into child nodes; normally you will use MXML\DESCEND\FIRST for the initial search and MXML\NO\DESCEND to find additional direct descendents of the node.
+The descend argument determines whether the search descends into child nodes; normally you will USE MXML\DESCEND\FIRST for the initial search and MXML\NO\DESCEND to find additional direct descendents of the node.
 The top node argument constrains the search to a particular node's children.